microsoft/vscode-python-devicesimulator/docs/developers-setup.md

   - `view` : React side
     - `components/`
     - `cpx/` and `Simulator.tsx` : contain the React components and objects to display and handle the simulator webview
+    - `toolbar/` : contains the React components used in the toolbar and the modal.
+    - `translation/en.json`: contains the constants that should be localized.
+To internationalize the extension you can add additional files with constants sharing the same id found in _en.json_, but with the translated value.